-No constant power and clock.
-As discussed in Sec.
-3, we experimentally observe that the assumption of static supply voltage is actually not verified in TPCs.
-As the supply voltage may potentially traverse the whole operational range multiple times during a single application run, the impact of this unverified assumption is potentially significant.
-As the supply voltage varies wildly, a ripple effect is created that spreads the variability, over time, to clock speed and, in turn, to current draw.
+The same observation applies to many system solutions in TPCs [43].
+As extensively discussed in Sec.
+3, we experimentally observe that the assumption of constant power and execution time is actually not verified in TPCs.
+The impact of this is significant in TPCs, as the supply voltage may potentially traverse the whole operational range multiple times during a single application run.

+As the supply voltage varies wildly, a ripple effect creates that spreads the variability over time to clock speed and, in turn, to current draw.
 This essentially means that the phenomena traverse the dependencies in Fig. 3 backward, eventually impacting both power consumption and execution time.
-As a result, these figures are no longer constant, but their values change as frequently as the supply voltage.
-Both figures ultimately concur to determine energy consumption.
+As a result, these figures are no longer constant, but their values change as frequently as the supply voltage delivered by a capacitor.
+Nevertheless, both figures ultimately concur to determine energy consumption.